briatte/awesome-network-analysis/README.md

 > Resources that does not fit in other categories.

 1. [A Sociology Citation Network](http://nealcaren.web.unc.edu/a-sociology-citation-network/) and [A Co-citation Network for Philosophy](https://kieranhealy.org/blog/archives/2013/06/18/a-co-citation-network-for-philosophy/) - Examples of scientific co-citation networks.
--   [Chains of Affection: The Structure of Adolescent Romantic and Sexual Networks](http://www.soc.duke.edu/~jmoody77/chains.pdf) - CLassic example of a real-world sexual network.
+-   [Chains of Affection: The Structure of Adolescent Romantic and Sexual Networks](http://www.soc.duke.edu/~jmoody77/chains.pdf) - Classic example of a real-world sexual network.
 -   [Cheat Sheet: Social Network Analysis for Humanists](https://cvcedhlab.hypotheses.org/106).
+-   [The Convergence of Social and Technological Networks](https://www.cs.cornell.edu/home/kleinber/cacm08.pdf) - About Internet-based small-world effects and social contagion.
 -   [David Knoke on Network Analysis](https://thesocietypages.org/methods/2015/01/30/david-knoke-on-network-analysis/) - A 20-minute interview that discusses the uses and benefits of network analysis, drawing upon Knoke's research on terrorist networks.
 -   [Glossary of terms for statistical network models](https://statnet.org/trac/raw-attachment/wiki/Resources/glossary.pdf).
 -   [Historical Network Research Bibliography](http://historicalnetworkresearch.org/resources/bibliography/) - As it says on the box.